habeanf/yap/README.md

 yap is yet another parser written in Go.
 It was implemented to test the hypothesis of my MSc thesis on Joint Morpho-Syntactic Processing of MRLs in a Transition Based Framework at IDC Herzliya with my advisor, Reut Tsarfaty.
-A paper on the morphological analysis and disambiguation aspect for Modern Hebrew and Universal Dependencies was accepted to COLING 2016.
+A [paper on the morphological analysis and disambiguation aspect for Modern Hebrew and Universal Dependencies](http://www.aclweb.org/anthology/C/C16/C16-1033.pdf) was accepted to COLING 2016

 yap is currently provided with a model for Modern Hebrew, trained on a heavily updated version of the SPMRL 2014 Hebrew treebank.
 We hope to publish the updated